abadid/cmsc424-spring2023/project4/README.md

 Sometimes BNLJ is also called PNLJ.
 Similarly, BNLJOptimized is called BNLJ.

 **Hint:** BNLJ and BNLJOptimized extend from `JoinOperator`.
 You should be familiar with this class, it contains some useful methods which can help you get the different iterators such as `getPageIterator`, `getRecordIterator` and `getBlockIterator`.
-**NOTE:** BNLJOptimized needs to get numBuffer pages at a time, you may use that number from `BNLJOptimizedOperator`.
+**NOTE:** BNLJOptimized needs access to numBuffer, you may use that number from `BNLJOptimizedOperator`.

 ### 3: External Sort